 Both kids are wearing it at the smallest headband setting.
 It did stay put on my four year old quite well, but slipped around on my two year old’s head, so I can see how the youth band would likely make a huge difference.
 The smaller a band can go, the higher the ear cup will sit on the face which is very important.
 To note, they do make an electronic noise canceling headset, the DC-ONE-X. The One-X also has Bluetooth and is rated highly for comfort at only 12 ounces.
 I haven’t seen a picture of a small child wearing them, but they do appear to look pretty compact otherwise.
 If I get a chance to get them on the kids I will certainly update here!

 If you compare pictures you can see that this is the overall widest headset on the kids, but that isn’t a bad thing after all.
 You’ll see that this set looks supported and lifted, versus long and heavy on the face.
 Interestingly enough, this headset was not designed specifically for, nor is it listed as a youth aviation headset at any retail points.
-So much so that we had two pair in another airplane, and I never really thought much to try them on the kids until recently.
-I’m so glad I did.
-I see it as a headset that can grow with the child because it obviously extends to an adult size.
-I think this headset would be a great choice for 18 months and up.
+Since this is an adult headset, it’s an excellent invested as the headset will grow with the child for years.
+I think this headset would be a great choice for 18-24 months and up.

 Budget Aviation Headsets for Children